JoggAI-Tech/docs/api-reference/API Documentation/CreateVideoFromURL.md

 }'
 ```

-### Generate Video from Product Information
+### Generate Video from Product Information with visual style

-Initiate video generation based on the product, with the option to adjust video settings.
+Initiate a video generation task, where you can adjust video-related parameters and modify the video's layout by selecting a visual style.

 ```bash
 curl --location --request POST 'https://api.jogg.ai/v1/create_video_from_url' \